-Temporary shoring may be required for the possible excavation due to space limitations and property line boundaries and because of nearby existing structures or facilities and traffic loading.
-Temporary shoring may consist of the use of a trench box (where feasible), or conventional soldier piles and lagging.
-Shoring should ultimately be designed by a qualified structural engineer considering the recommendations below in their final design and others which are applicable.
+Temporary shoring may be required for the excavation due to space limitations and/or adjacent surcharge loading.
+Temporary shoring may consist of the use of a trench box (where feasible), conventional soldier piles and lagging.
+Shoring should ultimately be designed by a qualified structural engineer considering the below recommendations in their final design and others which are applicable.

-Drilled excavations for soldier piles, may require the use of drilling fluids to prevent caving and to maintain an opened hole for pile installation.
+Drilled excavations for soldier piles, which are recommended to create the proposed excavation, may require the use of drilling fluids to prevent caving and to maintain an opened hole for pile installation.
 Casing may be needed if granular earth material is located behind the existing retaining wall.
-Caving, raveling and sloughing of the alluvial sand materials may occur and should be anticipated during construction.

-11.3.1 Cantilevered Shoring
+10.4.1 Cantilevered Shoring

 Cantilevered shoring systems may include soldier piles with lagging to maintain temporary support of vertical wall excavations.
-Shoring design must consider the support of adjacent underground utilities and/or structures, and should consider the effects of shoring deflection on supported improvements.
-Due to sandy nature of onsite soils, some caving during the drilling of soldier-pile borings should be anticipated.
+Shoring design must consider the support of adjacent underground utilities and/or structures and should consider the effects of shoring deflection on supported improvements.
+Due to the sandy nature of some of the on-site soils, caving during the drilling of soldier-pile borings should be anticipated.
 A soldier pile system will require continuous lagging to control caving and sloughing in the excavation between soldier piles.